ArendJanKramer/envi2numpy/README.md

 # envi2numpy - Converting ENVI shots to numpy

-Python module for converting ENVI captures to numpy arrays.
+Python module for converting hyperspectral ENVI captures to numpy arrays.
 It can also do white/dark balancing.

 To install: